PRIMARY SOURCE DATABASES

 THESES Click on the Theses and Dissertations tab on the toolbar at the top of this page.

 If you want to access databases and articles from off campus you will need to authenticate yourself via the off campus site.
-Choose the EZPROXY option.
+From the main library page, under the tab Resources, Choose the 'off campus access' option.
 Click on the name of the desired database.
 Enter your university login and password

-NOTE: Accessibility from off campus is sometimes better via Firefox rather than Internet explorer.
+NOTE: Accessibility from off campus is better via Firefox or Google Chrome rather than Internet explorer.